|

 There is some confusion as to the exact date this occurred because another source says that the land was not acquired until 1909.
 Regardless, a grandstand was erected and baseball diamond put in as recreation for island-goers.
 The southern, treed section of the island would become a picnic ground with a pump for water supply.
 A pre-World War I postcard shows picnickers and a horse-drawn vehicle in this area.

 The southern part of the island was kept as a picnic ground while exhibition structures were erected in the central area thanks to a $101,000 budget.
-One of these was a two-story, 1000 square-metre barn & exhibit building to house over 100 horses, plus have space available for cattle, pigs, poultry, and sheep.
-Also built was a horse racetrack with a regulation 20-metre wide home stretch and a large grandstand.
+One of these was a large, two-story, 1500 square-metre barn and exhibit building.
+It could house over 100 horses, plus have space available for cattle, pigs, poultry, and sheep.
+Also built was a horse race track with a regulation 20-metre wide home stretch and a large 2500-seat grandstand.
 Harness (sulky) racing was the main attraction at the track.
 It lasted until the park's demise where upon racing was transferred to the mainland.

 A photo taken in the 1930s or 40s shows the entrance to the track with a two-story office in the foreground.
 A ticket kiosk in the shape of a large clown head wearing a derby, is situated in front of this building.
 The ticket window is the clown's mouth.
 To the left is a free-standing placard the height of the building.
 Painted on it is another full-length clown standing on a small box.
 He is holding a large ball off to one side of himself upon which are the words "Grand Stand", and the whole thing is cut out in the shape of this clown and the ball.
 It's unknown if these were there from the start of not, but one source credits Wentworth Stone as the painter.

 There was also a "driving club" that called the island their home, but it's not yet entirely clear what they were driving.
 A 1920s or 30s photo shows the Exhibition Building with a large number of people and automobiles of the era.
 Car "touring" was popular at the time, so the driving club may have referred to automobiles.
-Opposing this idea is a photo which shows a harness race in progress with a "W. D. Club" (Woodstock Driving Club) pennant flying above the judges' stand, so the "driving" may have referred to just the sulkys.
+Opposing this idea is a photo which shows a harness race in progress with a "W. D. Club" (Woodstock Driving Club) pennant flying above the judges' stand, so the "driving" may have referred to sulkies, a two-wheeled wagon that held one person that was hitched to a single horse.

 Road access to the park was gained from a long steel bridge that crossed The Saint John River.
 It passed over a muddy area on the north side of the island called "Sucker Flat".
 A ramp lead up on to the bridge from here.
 It's not known if this bridge and its ramp were built in conjunction with the island's exhibition or if the bridge just happened to be in a handy place and the ramp was added afterwards.